marcominerva/ChatGptNet/README.md

 ### Handling a conversation

-The **AskAsync** method has an overload (the one shown in the example above) that requires a *conversationId* parameter.
+The **AskAsync** and **AskStreamAsync** methods provides overloads that require a *conversationId* parameter.
 If we pass an empty value, a random one is generated and returned.
-We can pass this value in subsequent invocations of **AskAsync** so that the library automatically retrieves previous messages of the current conversation (according to *MessageLimit* and *MessageExpiration* settings) and send them to chat completion API.
+We can pass this value in subsequent invocations of **AskAsync** or **AskStreamAsync**, so that the library automatically retrieves previous messages of the current conversation (according to *MessageLimit* and *MessageExpiration* settings) and send them to chat completion API.

+This is the default behavior for all the chat interactions.
+If you want to exlude a particular interaction from the conversation history, you can set the *addToChatHistory* argument to *false*:

+    var response = await chatGptClient.AskAsync(conversationId, message, addToChatHistory: false);

 ### Response streaming